WorldVistA/VistA/Documentation/plan-6-monographs/lexicon.rst

 IEN pre-calculation is rather intriguing.
 There is no reason that I could see to need to pre- calculate the IENs for the Lexicon.
 You could just get the next available number.
-Whatever the reason, the precalculation looks like this:
+Whatever the reason, the pre-calculation looks like this:

 * ICD-10: 5 million to 7 million
 * SNOMED-CT: >7 million
-* All other terminolgies: Next available number; less than 5 million.
+* All other terminologies: Next available number; less than 5 million.

 Initial Plan and Surpise
 ------------------------